 Factbox: Major Supreme Court decisions on gay rights

-(Reuters) - The Supreme Court was expected to issue rulings on Wednesday in two high-profile gay marriage cases in its latest review of discrimination based on sexual orientation.
+WASHINGTON (Reuters) - The two gay marriage cases the U.S. Supreme Court will hear this week begin a new chapter in its review of discrimination based on sexual orientation.

 It has been a decade since the court last took up a gay-rights dispute.
 That 2003 case from Texas and the court's two earlier gay-rights decisions were closely fought and produced strong dissenting opinions.